 What to do about Money in Argentina

-Argentina's official currency is the Argentine Peso (pronunced "pay-so") and unlike in some other South American countries, you won't officially find the US dollar used in day-to-day life, although many Argentines have dollar-denominated savings accounts to protect against inflation.
+Argentina's official currency is the Argentine Peso (pronunced "pay-so") and unlike in some other South American countries, you won't officially find the US dollar used in day-to-day life, although many Argentines have dollar-denominated savings accounts and it's often possible to pay for things directly in dollars as well, although this is nowhere near as popular as it was prior to the currency reforms of 2016.

 Using Cash and Cashpoints in Argentina